lucabecci/API-auth-images/steps.md

  Create routes and controllers for index
  Add logic for index endpoint

+ Create and configurate multer
+ Create the class checks and methods for this
-## Create routes and controllers for images
+ Set multer in image service, create routes and controllers for images
 ## Add logic for images endpoint

 ## Create routes and controllers for auth
 ## Add logic for auth endpoint